Yoorkin/rabbit-tea/README.md

 bash ./launch.sh
 ```

-This scripit will build the project with js backend, and launch the server with python3.
+This scripit will build the project with js backend, and launch the server with node.

-Visit http://localhost:8000/index.html in your browser.
+Visit http://localhost:3000 in your browser.

+# How to use this framework

+For how to handle events, update view and model, communication with server, see `src/main` for example.